 And then lastly, in the doing stage, we analyze their actions; the actions that the potential wine guides may take before they convert.
 Things like investigating other companies, talking to their friends and family, and watching videos or reading content on the website.

-Let’s say we’re breaking down the CONSIDER phase in the funnel and identify roadblocks for potential Wine Guides who have been comparing Traveling Vineyard with other direct selling job opportunities.
+For example, let’s say we’re breaking down the CONSIDER phase in the funnel and identify roadblocks for potential Wine Guides who have been comparing Traveling Vineyard with other direct selling job opportunities.

 So for example, let’s say we wanted to address Kirby’s fear of whether Traveling Vineyard is a legitimate company: